UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 when you do actually need that much RAM per process.

 Young also has [high memory nodes](#node-types), where a job like this may run.

+If you want to avoid sparse process placement and your job taking up more nodes than you were expecting, the maximum memory request you can make when using all the cores in a standard node is 4.6G.

 ### Monitoring a job